 And another intriguing avenue of investigation into the rise in ASD diagnoses is the impact of inflammation on the cause and course of autism.

 Inflammation is the body’s way of fighting attack.
 Ideally, when a “foreign” substance—a toxin, bacteria, or a virus—enters the body, a cascade of inflammatory chemicals and processes ramp up to fight off the invader.
 When the battle is over, an anti-inflammatory process begins and calms the body down again.

 In some people, this process of ramping up and cooling down does not go smoothly.
-Those people can become stuck in a constant state of inflammation—a state of battle, in which the body produces chemicals such as cytokines.
-Over time, these inflammatory chemicals can damage the body.
+Those people can become stuck in a constant state of inflammation—a state of battle, in which the body produces chemicals such as

 Many of these factors have also been investigated as possible autism triggers, without conclusive results.